CodeSchwert/CodeSchwert/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 &nbsp; I’m currently working on baking the perfect Crème caramel.
+- 🔭&emsp;I’m currently working on baking the perfect Crème caramel.
-- 🌱 &nbsp; I’m currently learning how to make dairy free Crème caramel.
+- 🌱&emsp;I’m currently learning how to make [dairy free Crème caramel](coconut-creme-caramel.md).
-- 👯 &nbsp; I’m looking to collaborate on meeting awesome cyberspace denizens.
+- 👯&emsp;I’m looking to collaborate on meeting awesome cyberspace denizens.
-- 🤔 &nbsp; I’m looking for help with any of the above.
+- 🤔&emsp;I’m looking for help with any of the above.
-- 💬 &nbsp; Ask me about ... anything?
+- 💬&emsp;Ask me about ... anything?
-- 📫 &nbsp; How to reach me: Probably not GitHub since I've got notifications turned off!
+- 📫&emsp;How to reach me: Probably not GitHub since I've got notifications turned off!
-- ⚡ &nbsp; Fun fact: In JavaScript, you can divide numbers by `0` which results in `Infinity` 🧐
+- ⚡&emsp;Fun fact: In JavaScript, you can divide numbers by `0` which results in `Infinity` 🧐
   ```js
   const num = 2/0;
   console.log(num); // Infinity 🤯